cchristinechan/cchristinechan/README.md

 ## Hi there 👋

+My name is Christine :)
+- 🔭 I’m currently working on [Stockataka](https://github.com/Rachel-R16/Stockataka), a project using Sulu's Technical Analysis and Pokemon APIs to create an EduTech website aimed to teach 10-year olds about the stock market.
+- 🌱 I’m currently learning Python via the [100 Days of Python](https://github.com/cchristinechan/100-Days-Of-Python) Udemy Course taught by Angela Yu

 <!--
 **cchristinechan/cchristinechan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.